Human Resources (HR) serves employees and managers with a primary role to:

 Oversees the Amherst campus payroll and time-reporting activities.
 Generates employee paychecks and pay statements.

-Administers the PSU/MTA, AFSCME, USA/MTA, UAW (RA) and IBPO contracts (GEO and MSP contracts are administered by the Provost’s Office).
+Administers the PSU/MTA, AFSCME, USA/MTA, UAW (RA) and IBPO contracts (GEO and MSP contracts are administered by the Provost's Office).
 Provides direction and advisory services to campus management in the administration of collective bargaining agreements.
-Works with supervisors and managers understand and interpret union contracts
+Works with supervisors and managers to understand and intrepret union contracts.

 Workplace Learning and Development

-Provides educational opportunities, professional development and organization consulting for faculty, staff, managers and supervisors and for departments on and off campus.
-For new and current supervisors we offer, New Supervisor Orientation and a six session Supervisory Leadership Development Program (SLDP).
+Provides professional education, organization development and supervisory consultations for faculty, staff, mangers and supervisors and for departments on and off campus.
+For new and current supervisors we offer, New Supervisor Orientation and a seven session Supervisory Leadership Development Program (SLDP).

 This program, a partnership between labor and management, directs its services to meeting the needs of AFSCME, USA/MTA, PSU/MTA and non-unit classified employees at the university, as well as off campus programs to enhance worker skills and competencies.